Ted de Corsia

-Edward Gildea De Corsia (September 29, 1903 – April 11, 1973) was an American radio, film, and television actor, best remembered for his roles as the ex-wrestler murderer Willie Garzah in the film The Naked City (1948) and as a gangster who turned state's evidence in the film The Enforcer (1951).
+Edward Gildea De Corsia (September 29, 1903 – April 11, 1973) was an American radio, film, and television actor, best remembered for his chilling debut in The Lady from Shanghai (1947), as the ex-wrestler murderer Willie Garzah in the film The Naked City (1948), and as a gangster who turned state's evidence in the film The Enforcer (1951).

+Early life

+Edward Gildea De Corsia was born on September 29, 1903, in New York City.

+He grew up in Manhattan and began his career as a radio performer in the late 1920s, working on various network dramas before transitioning to stage and film work.

+Before moving to Hollywood, de Corsia became known for his deep voice and commanding presence in crime and mystery radio programs, including The Shadow and Gang Busters.

 Career

 Radio

 De Corsia was a member of the cast of Blackstone Plantation.
 He starred in the title role on Mike Hammer and played Sergeant Velie on The Adventures of Ellery Queen.
 He also voiced roles on Family Theater, The March of Time, Cavalcade of America, Gang Busters, and The Shadow.

 Film

-He made his film debut in Orson Welles' The Lady from Shanghai (1947) and went on to make a career playing villains and gangsters in 1940s and 1950s films, including The Naked City (1948), The Enforcer (1951), Crime Wave (1954), The Big Combo (1955), The Killing (1956), Baby Face Nelson, Slightly Scarlet (1956), and The Joker is Wild (1957).
+He made his film debut in Orson Welles' The Lady from Shanghai (1947) and went on to make a career playing villains and gangsters in 1940s and 1950s films, including The Naked City (1948), The Enforcer (1951), Crime Wave (1954), The Big Combo (1955), The Killing (1956), Baby Face Nelson (1957), Slightly Scarlet (1956), and The Joker is Wild (1957).

 In his last feature, The Outside Man (1972) with Ann-Margret and Angie Dickinson, his character, the mobster Victor, is killed off early in the film, but he later appears as his embalmed corpse, posed in a chair, holding a cigar.